mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Because they allow control by a single entity, proprietary protocols are often considered simpler to design, more amenable to evolution, and more likely to meet user needs {{MOXIE}}, compared to decentralized alternatives.
 However, their centralization is absolute -- if the function has no alternative providers, or switching to those providers is too difficult, its users are "locked in."

 Proprietary protocols and applications are not considered as being part of the Internet per se; instead, they are more properly characterized as being built on top of the Internet.
 The Internet architecture and associated standards do not control them, beyond the constraints that the underlying protocols (e.g., TCP, IP, HTTP) impose.

-### Beneficial Centralization {#necessary}

-Some protocols and applications have goals that require centralization, because they rely on it to deliver a particular benefit.

-Often, this is due to technical necessity.
-For example, a single, globally coordinated “source of truth” is by nature centralized -- such as in the Domain Name System (DNS), which allows human-friendly naming to be converted into network addresses in a globally consistent fashion.

-Or, consider IP addresses allocation.
-Internet routing requires addresses to be allocated uniquely, but if a single government or company were to capture the addressing function, the entire Internet would be at risk of abuse by that entity.
-The same benefits and risks can be seen in the Web's trust model, thanks to the Certificate Authority's role in communication between clients and servers

-Protocols that need to solve the "rendezvous problem" to coordinate communication between two parties who are not in direct contact also exhibit beneficial centralization.
-For example, chat protocols need to coordinate communication between two parties that wish to talk; while the actual communication can be direct between them (so long as the protocol facilitates that), the endpoints' mutual discovery typically requires a third party at some point.
-From the perspective of those two users, the rendezvous function is centralized.

-Even when not strictly necessary, centralization can be deployed to beneficial ends. {{AMBITION}} notes that "centralized structures can have virtues, such as enabling publics to focus their limited attention for oversight, or forming a power bloc capable of challenging less-accountable blocs that might emerge.
-Centralized structures that have earned widespread respect in recent centuries – including governments, corporations, and nonprofit organizations – have done so in no small part because of the intentional design that went into those structures."

-For example, when traffic from many users is mixed in a way that can't be distinguished, censorship becomes more difficult.
-This "too big to block" phenomenon drives the design of many recent protocols (such as {{ECH}}), but they require a degree of centralization to meet their goals.

-Likewise, when a function requires governance to realize common goals and protect minority interests, a "choke point" is naturally formed by the chosen governance mechanism, increasing centralization.
-For example, content moderation functions consolidate decision making to impose community values.
-Complex and risky functions like financial services (e.g., credit card processing) can be seen as beneficially centralized into relatively few, specialized organizations, where they can received the focused attention that they require.

-When beneficial centralization is present, Internet protocols often attempt to mitigate the associated risks using measures such as federation (see {{federation}}) or multi-stakeholder governance (see {{multi}}).
-Protocols that successfully do so are often reused to avoid the considerable cost and risk of re-implementing those mitigations.
-For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is usually preferable to establishing a new system.

-Ultimately, deciding what is beneficial is a judgment call.
-Some protocols cannot function without a centralized function; others might be significantly enhanced for certain use cases if a function is centralized, or might merely be more efficient.
-Such judgments should be made in light of established architectural principles and how benefits accrue to end users.

 ### Consolidation {#indirect}